zwaldowski/waldowski.me/src/pages/work.md

 ## Profile

-A tireless problem-solver with a decade of passion for great software that delights the user.
+A tireless, passionate problem-solver building delightful software for over a decade.
 Advising and elevating team members at all experience levels.
 Maintaining and modernizing code to deliver uncompromising excellence.
 "Seriously scary" depth of experience in implementation, pitfalls, and years-past fixes.

 <a href="/assets/resume.pdf" role="button">Download PDF</a>